 Overview

-The AUC is committed to ensuring that Albertans whose rights may be affected by an AUC decision about a utility application have the opportunity to have their concerns heard, understood and considered.
+The AUC is committed to ensuring that Albertans whose rights may be affected by an AUC decision about a facility or needs application have an opportunity to have their concerns heard, understood and considered.

 Participants in a hearing can represent themselves or be represented by legal counsel.
 In addition, participants may hire experts to assist in preparing and presenting evidence to support their position.
 More information can be found on the hiring a lawyer and/or expert page.